9To5Civil

 Also Read: What Is CMU Wall? | Characteristics of CMU Block | CMU Block Dimensions | CMU Retaining Wall Construction | CMU Block Shapes | CMU Block Weight | Advantages & Disadvantages of CMU Walls

-Stem Wall Foundation Vs Retaining Wall
+Stem Wall Vs Retaining Wall

 Stem Wall is one of the main components that make up a retaining wall, the other components are the toe, the Heel, and the Shear Key.
 Over here, the stem wall is backing the backfill whilst the other three are the portions of the footing at the front side backfill side and under it as well.